Tonga Whales: The Guide to Whale Swimming in Tonga 🐳 [2025]© TongaPocketGuide.com

 • The whale season in Ha’apai: mid-July to mid-October

-• The whale season in Vava’u: mid-July to mid-October
+• The whale season in Vava’u: mid-July to mid-October.

-The Guide to Whale Swimming in Tonga(c) Tonga Ministry of Tourism
+Tonga Whales: The Guide to Whale Swimming in Tonga 🐳 [2025]© TongaPocketGuide.com

 The Best Places to Swim with Whales in Tonga

-Whale swimming is available in four of the island groups in Tonga: Tongatapu, ‘Eua, Ha’apai and Vava’u.
-Each island group has a capped number of operators to ensure that the waters are not too “crowded” and whale swimming remains as ethical as possible.
+Whale swimming is available in four of the island groups in Tonga: Tongatapu, ā€˜Eua, Ha’apai and Vava’u.
+Each island group has a capped number of operators to ensure that the waters are not too ā€œcrowdedā€ and whale swimming remains as ethical as possible.
 You can learn more about the ethics of whale swimming in Is it Safe to Swim with Whales in Tonga?
+Plus, check out the best whale tours across the whole country in theĀ 10 Best Whale Swim Tours in Tonga.

 Whale Swimming in Tongatapu

-A short flight or half-day ferry journey from Tongatapu, ‘Eua is the island with the smallest number of whale operators making for a good whale-to-boat ratio.
-The island is home to some of the most affordable whale tours compared to the other island groups.
-As a destination itself, there’s plenty to do in terms of hiking in some of Tonga’s most pristine forests, scuba diving, cycling and more.
-‘Eua has the longest whale season, but notably some of the roughest waters.
+A short flight or half-day ferry journey from Tongatapu, ā€˜Eua is the island with the smallest number of whale operators, making for a good whale-to-boat ratio.
+As a destination itself, there’s plenty to do, such as hiking in some of Tonga’s most pristine forests, sightseeing, cultural immersion,Ā and more. ā€˜Eua has the longest whale season, yet some of the shortest boat rides to the whales who swim just off the shore.
+For more about the island’s operators, check outĀ The Best Whale Swim Tours on ‘Eua.

 Whale Swimming in Ha’apai